robort-gabriel/google-maps-scrapper-agent/README.md

 This downloads the Chromium browser that Playwright will use for scraping.

-## Usage
+## 💻 Usage

 ### Run as FastAPI Application (Recommended for Production)

-The scraper is now available as a production-ready FastAPI application with security features:
+The scraper is available as a production-ready FastAPI application with security features:

 - 🔐 **API Key Authentication** - Secure your API with API key authentication
 - 🚦 **Rate Limiting** - Built-in rate limiting (10 requests/minute by default)